 #3: Harsh Cleansers

 Cleaning your lashes with cleansers containing drying ingredients can damage extensions and give them crunch.
+The usual problematic ingredients to look for are alcohol and sulfates.

 Use a gentle cleanser to keep your extensions looking and feeling good.
 You can take a look at my article on how to use a cleanser for lash extensions here.